Ivorforce/NumDot/Readme.md

 ### What Now?

-NumDot is still in its experimental stages.
+NumDot is still in its early stages.
 If you want to keep up to date, come by and chat with us on our [Discord Server](https://discord.gg/hxuWcAXF).

 If you want to contribute, check out [CONTRIBUTING.md](https://github.com/Ivorforce/NumDot/blob/main/CONTRIBUTING.md) or come by our [Discord Server](https://discord.gg/hxuWcAXF).